 Your splints, cast and sutures will be removed 7 days after your operation.
 Physical activity must be reduced for 2 weeks to keep swelling at a minimum.
 You will see minor results and have breathing improvement after the swelling subsides, typically 2 weeks.

-If there were any cosmetic changes made to your nose, it will take a full year for all swelling to subside.
-After 12 months you will be able to fully appreciate the aesthetic beauty of your nose.
+If there were any cosmetic changes made to your nose, it will take up to two years for all swelling to subside.